rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

 I had zero skill when I signed on.
-But I learned how to learn by studying other coders' solutions, reading comments, and using tutorials.
+But I learned how to learn by studying other coders' solutions, reading the comments, and using tutorials.
 I found solving a kata in multiple languages offered invaluable insights into coding, as well as how to use documentation to learn a new language rapidly.